abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/2_data_preparation/README.md

 Cells consistently identified as 'Water' regions are treated as missing data and excluded from our study.</br>
 Each cell in this group is exclusively labeled as 'Water' (-2) throughout the study period.

+Cells consistently identified as 'Water' regions are treated as missing data and excluded from our study.</br>
+Each cell in this group is exclusively labeled as 'Water' (-2) throughout the study period.

 <br clear="right"/>

 <img align="right" src="./img/2.ras0.png" width="20%" >

 ### 1.3.
 Cells with 'No Fire' Events
-This group comprises cells that did not experience any fire events during the study period.</br>
+This group comprises cells that did not experience any fire events during the study period.
 These cells are further categorized into two subgroups:

 - **Cells are Always 'No Fire' Regions:** Each cell in this subgroup remains classified as 'No Fire' (0) consistently throughout the study period.

 - **Cells that can be 'Water/No Fire' Regions:** Cells in this subgroup fluctuate between 'Water' (-2) and 'No Fire' event (0) during the study period.

+For these two subgroups, we proceed with the data selection, as represented in the following graph:

 <br clear="right"/>